SFO secures first Unexplained Wealth Order in £100m fraud case | Serious Fraud Office

 SFO secures first Unexplained Wealth Order in £100m fraud case

+The SFO secured its first UWO as it seeks to recover a Lake District property believed to have been purchased with the proceeds of a £100m fraud.

-Today at the High Court, the Serious Fraud Office (SFO) secured its first Unexplained Wealth Order (UWO), as it seeks to recover a Lake District property believed to have been purchased with the proceeds of a £100 million fraud.
+At the High Court, the Serious Fraud Office (SFO) recently (17 January 2024) secured its first Unexplained Wealth Order (UWO), as it seeks to recover a Lake District property believed to have been purchased with the proceeds of a £100 million fraud.

 The property is valued at around £1.5 million and is owned by Claire Schools, the ex-wife of the convicted solicitor Timothy Schools, who was sentenced to 14 years in prison in 2022.